redis/redis-doc/docs/manual/programmability/lua-api.md

 * Lua table with a single _double_ field to an associative Lua table -> [RESP3 double reply](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#double-type).
 * Lua nil -> [RESP3 null](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#null-reply).

-However, if the connection is set use the RESP2 protocol, and even if the script replies with RESP3-typed responses, Redis will automatically perform a RESP3 to RESP2 convertion of the reply as is the case for regular commands.
+However, if the connection is set use the RESP2 protocol, and even if the script replies with RESP3-typed responses, Redis will automatically perform a RESP3 to RESP2 conversion of the reply as is the case for regular commands.
 That means, for example, that returning the RESP3 map type to a RESP2 connection will result in the repy being converted to a flat RESP2 array that consists of alternating field names and their values, rather than a RESP3 map.

 ## Additional notes about scripting